DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 **Note:** Response code 14 appears in categories 1 and 3, but the accounting is as follows:

-In category 1, EC is charged from the 2nd attempt to (same establishment and same card) **retry not allowed.**
+* In category 1, EC is charged from the 2nd attempt to the same establishment and same card: **retry not allowed.**

-Category 3 comprises the group of codes for accounting for 10,001 transactions, after the EC reaches 10,000 retries with this group of codes, any transaction will be accounted for independently of the card.
+* Category 3 comprises the group of codes for accounting for 10,001 transactions, after the EC reaches 10,000 retries with this group of codes, any transaction will be accounted for independently of the card.

 **Example:** We had 10,000 transactions denied in a CE with category 3 codes, if transaction 10,001 is in code 14 or in any category 3 group code, it will be charged regardless of the card.